-Martine Wright lost both legs in the Circle line bombing on 7 July 2005, yet she considers herself lucky.
+Martine Wright lost both legs in the London Underground bombing on 7 July 2005, yet she considers herself lucky.
 Following this event, Martine began the arduous process of rebuilding her life.
 Martine became Vice Captain of Team GB Paralympic Sitting Volleyball team and proudly chose to wear the number 7 shirt to commemorate 7/7.

 "A truly inspirational and remarkable speaker"Add to my shortlist

-It was in 2009 when Martine first tried a 'have a go' session for women's Sitting Volleyball, and then made her debut at the 2010 Kent International against the Paralympic Champions, China.
-She has now gained competitive experience of over 40 GB caps.
+In 2009 Martine tried her first 'have a go' session for women's Sitting Volleyball, and then made her debut at the 2010 Kent International against the Paralympic Champions, China.
 Her most memorable achievement to date was beating Canada at the 2010 World Championships.
-In 2012 Martine was named Inspirational Woman of the Year by Zest Magazine, the Vitalise Woman of Achievement and at the BBC Sports Personality of the Year she won the Helen Rollason Award for outstanding achievement in the face of adversity.
-Martine has also learnt to ski, undertaken a parachute jump and includes how learning to fly solo is one of her greatest achievements.
-In 2013, Martine became an Ambassador for Team London's volunteer programme, building on the legacy of the Games.
+In 2012 she was named Inspirational Woman of the Year by Zest magazine, the Vitalise Woman of Achievement and at the BBC Sports Personality of the Year she won the Helen Rollason Award for outstanding achievement in the face of adversity.
+Martine also has learnt to ski, undertaken a parachute jump and includes how learning to fly solo is one of her greatest achievements.

 WHAT she OFFERS YOU